amdelamar/oddox-dashboard/README.md

  *  Multi-Author blog system with editable roles (Author, Editor, Owner, Admin)
  *  Organize blog posts by Tags, Categories, Featured, Authors, and Dates
  *  SEO & Social Media ready with Facebook (OpenGraph), Twitter, Google+ tags
- *  2FA security and pbkdf2 hashed passwords
+ *  HTTP/2, HTTPS, and pbkdf2 ([RFC2898](https://www.ietf.org/rfc/rfc2898.txt)) hashed passwords

 ## Planned Features

- * Containerize with Docker
- * Offline-first Vuejs + PouchDB dashboard
+* Offline-first dashboard for authors to manage blog
 * Freemarker Theme Templates

 ## Usage

 This project is still in development.
 It is not easily modifiable for "new" blogs, but stay tuned.
 I plan to make a self-installing version once the main features are complete.
-Essentially, this is a web client for the [Rant](https://github.com/RamblingWare/Rant) system.
+Essentially, this is a admin console for the [Rant](https://github.com/oddoxorg/oddox) blog platform.

-Please use see [Rant's README](https://github.com/RamblingWare/Rant) for full deployment details.
+Please use see [Oddox's README](https://github.com/oddoxorg/oddox) for full deployment details.

 ### Getting Started